Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion over arbitrary rings

 \begin{proposition} $\injt \simeq \overset{\lra}{rej}(\blank, \mathscr{F})$, i.e., the torsion functor is isomorphic to the colimit extension of the reject of flats restricted to finitely presented modules. \end{proposition}

-\begin{proof} Recall that the 1-torsion functor $\mathfrak{t}$ can be defined as the reject of $\Lambda$.
-As $\Lambda$ is flat, ${Rej}(\blank, \mathscr{F})$ is a subfunctor of $\mathfrak{t}$.
+\begin{proof} It is easy to see that the Bass torsion functor $\mathfrak{t}$ is just the reject of $\Lambda$.
+As~$\Lambda$ is flat, ${Rej}(\blank, \mathscr{F})$ is a subfunctor of $\mathfrak{t}$.
 On the other hand, let $F$ be a flat module and $f : A \to F$ an arbitrary homomorphism.
 Since torsion is a subfunctor of the identity functor, we have a commutative diagram

 By Lemma~\ref{L:flat=0}, $\injt(F) = \{0\}$, and therefore torsion is a subfunctor of the reject.
 Thus we have a chain of functors

 Restricting it to finitely presented modules we have an identification of the end terms.
 Therefore ${rej}(\blank, \mathscr{F})$ coincides with $\injt$ restricted to finitely presented modules.
 Passing to the colimit extensions and using the fact that $\injt$ preserves filtered colimits, we have the desired result. \end{proof}